-I Ki.
+1Ki.
 16:34 In Ahab's time, Hiel of Bethel rebuilt Jericho.
 He laid its foundations at the cost of his firstborn son Abiram, and he set up its gates at the cost of his youngest son Segub, in accordance with the word of the LORD spoken by Joshua son of Nun.

-So here we have a clear illustration of the sacred portion of the promised land.
+So here we see what God instituted as the sacred portion of the promised land.
 The city of Jericho, the first city taken, was to be completely destroyed.
 None of the soldiers were allowed to take any of the plunder for themselves.
-And, for the generations to come, anyone who tried to rebuild the ruins of Jericho would suffer the devastating loss of the oldest and youngest of his sons.
+And, for the generations to come, anyone who tried to rebuild the ruins of Jericho would suffer the devastating loss of their oldest and youngest sons.
 That's pretty severe.
 Why did Jericho have to be handled this way?
-Because the One who owns all land, the Owner of all things, decreed it to be done that way.
-He wanted to make sure that even generations later, the Israelites who walked by the pile of rubble that was once known as the city of Jericho would be reminded that their forefathers did not conquer the land by themselves, it was the gift of God.
-It was the result of the promise of The Almighty to Abraham, Isaac, and Jacob.
-And since He owns all things, He has the right to say that it is never to be rebuilt.
-It was the first city conquered, and it was not to benefit the humans at all, only as a reminder that there is One far greater and far more powerful than mere humans, and he said it was to remain a ruins forever.
-And he has the right to say so, because he is the Owner of it all.
-Again, the sacred portion is something that is off limits to us, and it serves to remind us that the One who owns everything has said that we may not use it, that we may not benefit from it.
-So our not being allowed to use the sacred portion should help us to recollect that we don't own any of the rest of what we do get to use either.
+Because the Creator of all things was helping the future citizens of the land understand his ownership.
+He wanted to make sure that even generations later, the Israelites who walked by the pile of rubble that was once known as the city of Jericho would be reminded that their forefathers didn't conquer the land by themselves, that the One who owns all lands provided it for them to inhabit.
+It was the result of a promise from The Almighty to Abraham, Isaac, and Jacob.
+When inhabitants would come upon the devastated ruins of Jericho, they were to realize that the One who owns the promised land had commanded them that this first city taken was off limits to them - it was the sacred portion.
+His ownership gave him the right to issue that command.
+So once again, we see that the sacred portion is something that's off limits to us, and it serves to remind us that we're not owners, just managers.

 Unfortunately, some people didn't take God seriously.
 Achan son of Carmi of the tribe of Judah took some of the plunder.
-Joshua and the Israelites stoned him to death as God directed in punishment for his sin.
-Then, many generations later when Ahab son of Omri was king of Northern Israel, a man named Hiel, who was just down the road from the city of Bethel, decided to rebuild Jericho.
+Joshua and the Israelites stoned him to death in punishment for his sin, just as God had directed.
+Then, many generations later when Ahab son of Omri was king of Northern Israel, a man named Hiel from the city of Bethel, which was just down the road from the ruins of Jericho, decided to rebuild Jericho.
 He lost his oldest and youngest sons because of it, just as Joshua had declared it would happen.
 It doesn't pay to mess with God's sacred portion.

 The next Biblical example of the sacred portion on our outline involves time.
-Again, God instituted something very particular to help us remember that all the time that we have is because of His generous provision.
+Again, God instituted something very practical to help his people remember that all the time that they had was because of His generous provision.